apanyutin/libro-vault/README.md

 ## 🚀 Introduction

-The Bookstore API was created to simplify the process of managing books and orders for both users and administrators.
+The LibroVault API was created to simplify the process of managing books and orders for both users and administrators.
 It supports essential functionalities for an online bookstore, including user registration, book browsing, shopping cart management, and order processing.
 The application also provides admin-level access to manage books and categories.

 ## 🌟 Features